hypertech-lda/hyper-send-docs/src/guide/templates.md

-# Contacts through API
+# Templates through API

-The Contacts API provides functionality to manage customer contacts.
-You can perform various actions, such as listing all contacts or retrieving specific contact details.
+The Templates API provides functionality to manage customer templates.
+You can perform various actions, such as listing all templates or retrieving specific template details.
 The API follows RESTful conventions and offers the following endpoints:

 ## Headers